top of page

 Picture of a scientist looking through a microscope in a lab to represent Methods.

+The method section is the part of the paper that describes the process of collecting data or carrying out a scientific experiment.
 Your Methods or methodology more or less guarantees the validity of your research results.
 A properly done methodology means that your results are more likely to be valid.
 By contrast, a sloppily done methodology would give reason to question the validity of your results.

 This section goes by several names depending on issues such as the field of study, your professor, or the target journal that you are aiming for.
 Sometimes it’s simply called Method; sometimes Methodology; and other times Materials and Methods.